DMM TOC > 100 Retail Letters, Cards, Flats, and Parcels > 150 Standard Post|

 d.
 Parcels that weigh less than 20 pounds but measure more than 84 inches (but not more than 108 inches) in combined length and girth are charged the applicable price for a 20-pound parcel (balloon price).

-Standard Post has a maximum weight limit of 70 pounds per parcel and is available only through retail channels.
+USPS Retail Ground has a maximum weight limit of 70 pounds per parcel and is available only through retail channels.

-Standard Post may contain any printed matter mailable as Standard Mail, in addition to the enclosures and additions listed in 4.0.
+USPS Retail Ground may contain any printed matter mailable as Standard Mail, in addition to the enclosures and additions listed in 4.0.

 Markings that have the character of personal correspondence require, with certain exceptions, additional postage at the First-Class Mail prices.
 The following written additions and enclosures do not require additional First-Class Mail postage: